onecompiler/cheatsheets/git.md

-git reset [fileName]                # Unstages file while retaining changes in present working directory git stash                           # to keep uncommitted changes (both staged and unstaged) for later use git reflog                          # Shows a log of changes to the local repository's HEAD
+git reset [fileName]                # Unstages file while retaining changes in present working directory git stash                           # to keep uncommitted changes (both staged and unstaged) for later use git reflog                          # Shows a log of changes to the local repository's HEAD git show [commit]                   # Shows the metadata and content changes of the specified commit. git tag [commitID]                  # Used to give tags to the specified commit.
 ```

 ## Inspect